CAPTCHA

-This CAPTCHA (reCAPTCHA v1) of "smwm" obscures its message from computer interpretation by twisting the letters and adding a slight background color gradient.
+This CAPTCHA (GIMPY-R, c.
+2005) of "smwm" obscures its message from computer interpretation by twisting the letters and adding a slight background color gradient.

 A CAPTCHA (/ˈkæp.tʃə/ KAP-chə) is a type of challenge–response Turing test used in computing to determine whether the user is human in order to deter bot attacks and spam.

 The term was coined in 2003 by Luis von Ahn, Manuel Blum, Nicholas J. Hopper, and John Langford.
-It is an acronym for "Completely Automated Public Turing test to tell Computers and Humans Apart."
+It is a contrived acronym for "Completely Automated Public Turing test to tell Computers and Humans Apart".
 A historically common type of CAPTCHA (displayed as reCAPTCHA v1) was first invented in 1997 by two groups working in parallel.
 This form of CAPTCHA requires entering a sequence of letters or numbers from a distorted image.
 Because the test is administered by a computer, in contrast to the standard Turing test that is administered by a human, CAPTCHAs are sometimes described as reverse Turing tests.

-Two widely used CAPTCHA services are Google's reCAPTCHA and the independent hCaptcha.
-It takes the average person approximately 10 seconds to solve a typical CAPTCHA.
-With the rising application of AI making it feasible to defeat the tests and the appearance of scams disguised as CAPTCHAs, their use risks being outmoded.
+Two widely used CAPTCHA services are Google's reCAPTCHA and Intuition Machines' hCaptcha.
+Cloudflare, a major website security service provider, reported in 2021 that it takes the average person approximately 32 seconds to complete a typical CAPTCHA challenge, although an earlier estimate from Stanford University in 2018 reported a shorter solving time of about 10 seconds.

 Purpose

-The purpose of CAPTCHAs is to prevent spam on websites, such as promotion spam, registration spam, and data scraping.
+The purpose of CAPTCHAs is to prevent bots from using services intended for human use, prevent denial-of-service attacks, prevent distortion of collected usage information, prevent automated entry of false information, and prevent data scraping.
 Many websites use CAPTCHA effectively to prevent bot raiding.
 CAPTCHAs are designed so that humans can complete them, while most robots cannot.
 Newer CAPTCHAs look at the user's behaviour on the internet, to prove that they are a human.
-A normal CAPTCHA test only appears if the user acts like a bot, such as when they request webpages, or click links too fast.
+Ideally, a CAPTCHA test only appears if the user's actions resemble those by a bot, such as if they request webpages from suspicious IP addresses, access many pages, or click links too quickly.

+It has also been suggested that popular CAPTCHA services such as reCAPTCHA and hCAPTCHA had the dual purpose of serving as public tools to use humans to generate data sets for AI with tasks such as image-labelling.